Energy and Environmental Impact Reduction

 The Institute is committed to energy efficiency, and makes every effort to minimise its environmental impact.

-The Institute has saved TWO MILLION kWh of electricity in just over 3 years!
+The Institute has saved over FOUR MILLION kWh of electricity in just under 5 years!

-Sustaining energy reduction: We have now accumulated two full calendar years of data from the tracker smart meter readings.
-The figure above demonstrates our continuous effects to reduce electrical consumption throughout the whole Institute.
-Red shows our total electricity in 2014 compared to 2013 and the savings during this period equates to approximately 225,000 kg CO2 or £38,000.
-Well done!
+Sustaining energy reduction: We have now accumulated four full calendar years of data from the tracker smart meter readings.
+The graph above demonstrates our continuous effects to reduce electrical consumption throughout the whole Institute.
+Red shows our total electricity in 2016 compared to 2013.
+This equates to an overall reduction of 25% of our annual usage.
+A tremendous achievement - Well done!

 The Gurdon Institute used to be the third largest carbon intensive building within the University Estates using approximately 705kWh/square meter/year.
-But is now the fourth using 610kWh/square meter/year.
+But is now the fourth using approx. 530kWh/square meter/year.

 Our aim is to help the University's Carbon Management Plan meet its target of 34% reduction of 2005 data by the year 2020 and any lessons learnt could be rolled out across the University.